 “A Season of Change” by Lois L.R.
 Hodge: This tells the story of a 13-year-old girl named Biney, who has hearing loss.
 She helps a friend who is going through a very tough time.
 This challenging situation helps her to prove to everyone that she can handle adult situations.

 Hearing Our Way Magazine: This is a magazine for children and teens who have hearing loss.
 It gives them a chance to connect with others who experience the same problems and challenges.
 Resources are also available for parents and teachers.

-If you, or a loved one, are experiencing hearing loss, please contact us at Pure Sound Hearing Aids for a free hearing test and consultation.
-We offer a variety of hearing aid styles and brands for a wide range of hearing loss.
+If you or a loved one are experiencing hearing loss, please contact us at Pure Sound Hearing for a complimentary hearing test and consultation.